 The American Red Cross recommends that everyone have a 72 hour (or three day) kit of supplies in case of emergency.
-In many cases, it’s important to have a kit full of everything you’ll ever need (usually stored in a large suitcase or duffel bag) However, it’s also important to keep a smaller backpack full of just the essentials in case you need to make a quick evacuation or escape.
-Aside from the usual food, water, and first aid kit, here are 7 items that you probably didn’t think to include in your supply kit.
-Check out this article from Be Prepared California for a full list of everything that you should include in your kit!
+In many cases, it’s important to have a kit full of everything you’ll ever need (usually stored in a large suitcase or duffel bag).
+Here’s what you should put in your own emergency preparedness kit.

 These aren’t exactly a necessity but a package (or two!) of Wet Wipes really goes a long way in helping you feel more comfortable.
 There’s nothing worse than feeling gross or sticky, especially when displaced from your home for an unknown amount of time!
 A few Wet Wipes can really go a long way to making you feel a little bit more at home, or at least a little more clean!